 I realized quickly that wide images and sidebars do not play well together.
 You can make them work by fine-tuning your styles for various layouts, but it’s also another reason to ditch the sidebar and keep things super simple if you can.

 There is certainly going to be work involved to get styles for wide and full images to work correctly in your theme.
 I’ve seen a lot of different tutorials offer varying approaches, so I still need to do some experimenting to determine the best way to go about it.

-Next, and with impeccable timing, Brian Gardner published this post: Add Theme Color Palette to the WordPress Editor which helped me add support for specific theme colors to be added to the editor as well as any custom link or accent colors set in the Customizer.
+Next, and with impeccable timing, Brian Gardner published a post: Add Theme Color Palette to the WordPress Editor (since removed) which helped me add support for specific theme colors to be added to the editor as well as any custom link or accent colors set in the Customizer.

 Styling of other elements

 I also played around with adding styles for things like the separator block (horizontal rule, basically), blockquote, pullquote, citation, block button, etc. That’s about as far as I got, but I’ll be spending some more time experimenting and learning about the styles that might need to be added to the stylesheet.
 You could of course leave things default and let Gutenberg dictate the styling, but why would you?

 What’s in a name?